-Cooperative community effort is still society’s most effective tool in accomplishing objectives too large for the individual.
-An isolated individual may have little control over his environment, but in cooperation with other, can accomplish much.
+Cooperative community effort is still society’s most effective tool in accomplishing objectives too large for one individual.
+An isolated individual may have little control over their environment, but in cooperation with others, can accomplish much.

-You and your neighbors can prevent crime within your community and make it a safer, more secure place to live.
+You and your neighbors can prevent crime within your neighborhood and make it a safer, more secure place to live.
 Even though today’s lifestyles sometimes make it difficult to be as neighborly as we’d like, being a good neighbor is one of the best ways to prevent crime.
-Neighbors can be your best protection when out band together to look out for each other’s interests.
+Neighbors can be your best protection when everyone bands together to look out for each other’s interests.

 How Does It Work?

-The program works through cooperation – Neighbors Watching out for Neighbors.
-Neighbors know who you are, and what type of car you own,.
-They may be the first to notice a burglar at your window or door.
-Each neighbor can effectively watch those homes to each side, the front and back of his own home.
+The program works through cooperation – neighbors watching out for neighbors.
+Neighbors know who you are, and things like what type of car you own.
+They will be the first to notice a strange vehicle in your driveway or a burglar at your door.
+Each neighbor can very effectively watch the homes on all four sides of their home.
+Those neighbors in turn watch the homes around them and eventually the whole neighborhood is linked together.

-The Block Watch program is not intended to form citizen crime watch patrols or vigilante groups.
-You are only asked to report the situation to the police and let them handle it.
-It is not a good idea to confront any suspicious person(s) or attempt arrest yourself; your safety could be in jeopardy.
+The Neighborhood Watch program is not about citizen crime watch patrols or vigilante groups.
+You are only asked to report situations to the police and let them handle it.
+It is not a good idea to confront any suspicious person(s) or attempt an arrest yourself; your safety could be in jeopardy.
+We live in a small community and police officers are just a phone call away.

 How to Report a Crime: